Grain Moisture Shrink Calculator Skip to main content

-Grain Moisture Shrink Calculator - Physical Shrink vs. Elevator Shrink
+Grain Moisture Shrink Calculator - Water Shrink vs. Buyer Schedule

 See the hidden margin in your elevator's shrink factor and the real dollar impact

-Input the initial (wet) moisture percentage and target (dry) moisture percentage.
+Input the initial moisture percentage and target moisture percentage from your own test, ticket, or planning assumption.

 Built For